SirToffski/WireGuard-Ligase/README.md

 ## Disclaimer

-The plan is to keep this updated and add features until the project reaches it’s logical conclusion.
+The plan is to keep this updated and add features until the project reaches its logical conclusion.

-Everyone is welcome to fork / contribute / use parts of the or the entire project.
+Everyone is welcome to fork / contribute / use parts any or all parts of the project.